rails-decal/proj1/README.md

 Now you shouldn't be able to create new Pokemon with no name or a duplicate name.

-In the [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform), answer Question 5.
+In answers.md, answer Question 5.

 #### Part 6: EXTRA CREDIT